|

 My easy-to-follow tutorial teaches how to create a beautiful DIY solar water fountain planter.
 Combining water and gorgeous flowers is a great way to add beauty and tranquility to your outdoor space!
 This easy DIY project is cost-effective and comes together in less than 30 minutes.
 A little bonus, the birds love it, and it’s become their little bird bath in the mornings.

 It has been HOT here in San Diego, it’s the first heat wave of the Summer, power outage and all.
 I feel bad to complain since our weather is usually perfect, some (my family) might say I was a little grumpy, lol.
 I’ve had my post written for a week and woke up early on Saturday so I could finish the project before the sun came out.
-Our upstairs AC is on its last leg and 90+ degrees on the second story, yuck.
+Our upstairs AC is on its last leg, and 90+ degrees on the second story, yuck.
 Thank goodness for the ugly window fans.
 We will be back to beautiful weather on Friday!

 Grab your $9 solar pump here for this easy project!

-I want to preface this tutorial that you need a sunny location for your DIY water fountain as this pump needs full sun for the fountain to work.
-You won’t be able to enjoy your solar powered fountain on cloudy days.
+I want to preface this tutorial that you need a sunny location for your DIY water fountain, as this pump needs full sun for the fountain to work.
+You won’t be able to enjoy your solar-powered fountain on cloudy days.

 Materials: